 Technology that learns from your online traffic can evolve faster than off-the-shelf solutions, feeding a powerful brain that can think beyond right or wrong.

-We often hear questions around our passive biometrics tool – one of our four layers – such as: How long do we need to wait until a behavioral biometrics tool can build a user profile?
+We often hear questions around our passive biometrics tool – one of our four layers – such as: How long do we need to wait until a behavioral analytics tool can build a user profile?
 Can I verify my users by their behavior from day one?
 How are you going to stop new fake users right after implementation if you haven’t seen them before?

 These are all relevant questions since passive biometrics and behavioral analytics look at the user behavior for short learning period to get to know your traffic and unlock its potential.

 When choosing a solution to authenticate users and protect online assets, a training period is seen by some as a weakness.
 Our solution doesn’t apply generic industry patterns to protect your environment, it dedicates its full attention to get to know your traffic, its characteristics, its expected behaviors, its weaknesses and, most importantly, how a customized attack would target your particular environment – and how you can get the upper hand.